-Latin Postgraduate Diploma: CL5201, 40 credits from LT5001 - LT5098, and a further 40 credits from LT5001 - LT5098, CL5301 - CL5499, AN5101 - AN5199.
+Latin Postgraduate Diploma:

+(this is also the Taught Element of the M.Litt. and M.Phil. programmes): CL5201, 40 credits from LT5001 - LT5098, and a further 40 credits from LT5001 - LT5098, CL5301 - CL5499, AN5101 - AN5199.
 With the permission of the relevant Head(s) of School, up to 40 credits may be taken from other programmes taught by the School of Classics or by other Schools.

-M.Litt.: 120 credits as for the Postgraduate Diploma plus LT5099.
-M.Phil.: 120 credits as for the Postgraduate Diploma plus a thesis of not more than 40,000 words.
+120 credits as for the Taught Element plus LT5099.
+M.Litt.: M.Phil.: 120 credits as for the Taught Element plus a thesis of not more than 40,000 words.

 With the permission of the Heads of School concerned, up to 40 credits in other modules may be substituted for modules specified in the above programmes.

 Modules

-AN5001 Themes and Methods in Ancient History
+AN5001 Themes & Methods in Ancient History

 Credits: 40 Semester: Whole Year

 Programme(s): Compulsory module for Ancient History Postgraduate Taught Programme.

 Description: This module will provide an introduction to the research opportunities in Ancient History, with instruction in the skills appropriate to different areas and interests.
 The topics covered in the module will include both Greek and Roman historiography, economic, social, cultural and religious aspects of the Ancient World, and various modern historiographical approaches.

 Class Hour: To be arranged.

 Teaching: Weekly meetings plus tutorials as required.

+Assessment: Continuous Assessment = 100%

-AN5003 Integrated Study Abroad (Athens) Credits: 40 Semester: 2 Programme(s): Optional module for Ancient History Postgraduate Taught Programme.
+AN5003 Integrated Study Abroad (Athens)

+Credits: 40 Semester: 2

+Programme(s): Optional module for Ancient History Postgraduate Taught Programme.

 Description: Supervised study at the British School at Athens.

 Class Hour: None.

-Teaching: Regular seminars, plus one major research paper.
+Teaching: Regular seminars, plus 1 major research paper.

 Assessment: Continuous Assessment = 100%

 AN5004 Integrated Study Abroad (Rome)

 Credits: 40 Semester: 2

 Programme(s): Optional module for Ancient History Postgraduate Taught Programme.

 Description: Supervised study at the British School at Rome.

 Class Hour: None.

-Teaching: Regular seminars, plus one major research paper.
+Teaching: Regular seminars, plus 1 major research paper.

 Assessment: Continuous Assessment = 100%

 AN5099 Dissertation for M.Litt.
 Programme/s

 Credits: 60

 Prerequisite: An average grade of at least 13.5 in course work.

 Programme(s): Compulsory module for Ancient History M.Litt.
 Postgraduate Programme

 Description: Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
 The completed dissertation of not more than 15,000 words must be submitted by the end of August.

 Class Hour: At times to be arranged with the supervisor

 Teaching: Individual Supervision

 Assessment: Dissertation = 100%

-AN5101 Greek and Roman Warfare
+AN5101 Greek & Roman Warfare

 Credits: 40 Semester: 2

 Programme(s): Optional module for Ancient History Postgraduate Taught Programme.

 Description: This module studies the literary, iconographic and archaeological evidence for warfare in the Greek and Roman world.
 Various aspects will be highlighted, in particular the social and economic implications of war for ruling elites, for urbanisation and for ancient technology.
 It will approach the subject from a broad chronological perspective stretching from the Archaic to the Late Roman periods, thus allowing long-term trends and developments to be followed through, such as the role and influence of mercenaries, the rise of military professionalism (with its impacts on art and literature) and the presentation of military status within societies.

 Class Hour: To be arranged.